Kate Middleton’s Pre-Wedding Meet With Pippa Middleton’s Fiance And In-Laws

 For dinner with Pippa’s in-laws, David Matthews and Jane Parker, Kate wore a casual floral dress and black heels, while William loosened up his usual very formal public look and chilled in a navy shirt and black chinos.
 There was a “happy and relaxed” air to the royal couple as they walked up the street to the Matthews-Middleton house.

-The Daily Mail reported that, unlike Kate and Prince William’s enormous royal bash in 2011, Pippa Middleton’s wedding will be a quiet, low-key affair.
+The Daily Mail reported that, unlike Kate and Prince William’s enormous royal bash in 2011, Pippa Middleton’s wedding would be a quiet, low-key affair.
 The Middletons are “determined to keep it private,” despite the huge media interest in all things Kate Middleton.
 Knowing that they don’t have to endlessly rehearse and adhere to a rigid schedule for this wedding is a good reason for Kate and William to be relaxed about the upcoming nuptials.

 Pippa and James do have to work out a few potential security issues.
 Pippa has all the usual wedding fun and fears to deal with, but as sister to Kate, she also has to address the security issues of having Queen Elizabeth’s great-granddaughter intimately involved with her wedding.
 Pippa Middleton’s niece, Princess Charlotte, will be a flower girl at the wedding, although Kate is reportedly planning to stay out of sight to avoid taking the attention away from the bride.